robert-mclaughlin/StarTrekTimelinesSpreadsheet/README.md

 ### To get started:
 Clone the repo and build with `node.js` v 10.

-Minimal set of steps required (on a Windows machine)
+Minimal set of steps required
 * `git clone --recurse-submodules https://github.com/IAmPicard/StarTrekTimelinesSpreadsheet.git`
 * `cd StarTrekTimelinesSpreadsheet\STTApi`
 * `npm install`
 * `cd ..`
 * `npm install`
   * You may also need to `npm install electron` if you see the message `Error: Electron failed to install correctly, please delete node_modules/electron and try installing again`
+  * You may need to `npm install bindings nan` if you see errors using the voyage estimator tool
 * `node_modules\.bin\electron-rebuild.cmd`
   * `node_modules/.bin/electron-rebuild` on Ubuntu
 * `npm run dev`